J2897/Enable_PSR/README.md

 After you have finished playing, be sure to create four new certificates in the latest version of OpenSSL for security reasons.

-XCA will allow you to export the OpenSSL config file so that you don't have to type out your certicate's information again.
+XCA will allow you to export the OpenSSL config file so that you don't have to type out your certicates' information again.

    [1]: http://xca.sourceforge.net/xca-14.html#ss14.1
    [2]: http://xca.sourceforge.net/xca.html#toc11